Why a Structured GLP-1 Doctor Visit Report Matters

 - Flags for missed or extra injections

-Exports are for organization, not dosing advice.
+Compiled histories and screenshots are for organization, not dosing advice.
 Follow your clinician’s instructions for any dose questions.
 Studies show standardized fields make clinician review faster and more accurate (Virta Health 2024 GLP‑1 Provider Survey Report).

 Turn raw symptom logs into a short, readable summary.
 Clinicians need to know whether nausea, constipation, fatigue, or food‑noise patterns are changing over time.